telefonicaid/fiware-cygnus/doc/design/OrionSTHSink.md

 1. The bytes within the event's body are parsed and a `NotifyContextRequest` object container is created.
 2. A database called as the `fiware-service` header value within the event is created (if not existing yet).
-3. The context responses/entities within the container are iterated, and a collection is created (if not yet existing) for each unit data.
-The unit data depends on the chosen data model (see the configuration section):
-    * <i>collection-per-service-path</i>: the collection is called as the `fiware-servicePath` header value within the event.
-    * <i>collection-per-entity</i>: the collection is called as the concatenation of the `fiware-servicePath`_`destination` headers values within the event.
+3. The context responses/entities within the container are iterated, and a collection is created (if not yet existing) for each unit data. the collection is called as the concatenation of the `fiware-servicePath`_`destination` headers values within the event.
-    * <i>collection-per-attribute</i>: the collection is called as the concatenation of the `fiware-servicePath`\_`destination`\_`attrName`.
 4. The context attributes within each context response/entity are iterated, and a new Json document is appended to the current collection.

 [Top](#top)